Samic8/Samic8.github.io/_drafts/2017-03-15-angular-icon-system.markdown

 <script async src="https://production-assets.codepen.io/assets/embed/ei.js"></script>

 TODOs
-Injecting svg defs in to the file
-External svg defs
-Link about using color aliases from other post add links and highlight keys words assumed knowledge. angular components etc.
-List some of the es6 concepts used
-Note that codepen examples are a little more complicated Remove 'now' and 'here' extra w3ords. link post to code pen collection
+link post to code pen collection
-Update color names 'color-grey-etc'

-Try to keep short, I know I dont have a long attention span, maybe just touch on some of these topics and explore them furthur in another post

 <svg style="position: absolute; width: 0; height: 0; overflow: hidden">
     <defs>